-"Can my son play for you next year?" he asked.
-My dad replied that he watched his boy play and he was a hard worker and hard workers are welcome.
+"Can my son play for you next year?" he asked (his son's name was "Ike" named after his D-Day General, naturally).
+My dad replied that he watched his boy play and hard workers were welcome.

 Just then the opposing coach came out of the dressing room, overheard the conversation and asked Mr. Burns why he was looking for a new team for his son.

-Mr. Burns, in his complete don't care, I-was-shot-down-a-bunch-of-times-over-Europe way says, "Well, we had a team of stars that were way better than the team we just lost to.
+Mr. Burns, in his complete don't care, I-was-shot-down-a-bunch-of-times-over-Europe way says, "We had a team of stars that were much better than the team we just lost to.
 The only sensible conclusion I can make is that we were badly outcoached."

 The man was a legend.

-Years later, I am heading to lunch at school and Mr. Burns showed up waiting for me.
-"Come on kid, it's your birthday and you have the afternoon off."
+Years later, I was heading to lunch at school and Mr. Burns showed up waiting for me.
+"Come on, it's your birthday and you have the afternoon off."

-"It's hunting season and it's time you had your own gun," he said a matter of factly.
+I didn't know what he had planned until he said, "It's hunting season and it's time you had your own gun,"

-He purchased me a beginner rifle - single shot, bolt action - and we went out to teach me to use it.
+He purchased me a beginner rifle - single shot, bolt action - and we went into the woods where he taught me to use it.
 It was a glorious afternoon.